phoenixframework/phoenix_live_view/guides/server/assigns-eex.md

 # Assigns and HEEx templates

-All of the data in a LiveView is stored in the socket as assigns, which is a server side struct in `Phoenix.LiveView.Socket`.
-Socket state is never shared with the client beyond what your template renders.
+All of the data in a LiveView is stored in the socket, which is a server side struct called `Phoenix.LiveView.Socket`.
+Your own data is stored under the `assigns` key of said struct.
+The server data is never shared with the client beyond what your template renders.

-The `Phoenix.Component.assign/2` and `Phoenix.Component.assign/3`
-functions help store those values.
-Those values can be accessed in the LiveView as `socket.assigns.name` but they are accessed inside LiveView templates as `@name`.

 Phoenix template language is called HEEx (HTML+EEx).
+EEx is Embedded Elixir, an Elixir string template engine.
 Those templates are either files with the `.heex` extension or they are created directly in source files via the `~H` sigil.
 You can learn more about the HEEx syntax by checking the docs for [the `~H` sigil](`Phoenix.Component.sigil_H/2`).

+The `Phoenix.Component.assign/2` and `Phoenix.Component.assign/3`
+functions help store those values.
+Those values can be accessed in the LiveView as `socket.assigns.name` but they are accessed inside HEEx templates as `@name`.

 In this section, we are going to cover how LiveView minimizes the payload over the wire by understanding the interplay between